mirage/mirage-www/tmpl/wiki/tutorial-lwt.md

 ###Syntax Extensions

 Using Lwt does sometimes require significantly restructuring code, and in particular doesn't work with many of the more imperative OCaml control structures such as `for` and `while`.
 Luckily, Lwt includes a comprehensive [pa_lwt](http://ocsigen.org/lwt/api/Pa_lwt) syntax extension that makes writing threaded code as convenient as vanilla OCaml.
-Mirage includes this extension by default, so you can use it anywhere you want.
+MirageOS includes this extension by default, so you can use it anywhere you want.

 This is a good place to introduce some of these extensions.
 When opening the Lwt module, the infix operator `>>=` is made available.
 This operator is an alternative to the `bind` function and often makes the code more readable.
 E.g. consider `bind (bind (bind t f) g) h` and the operator based equivalent expression `t >>= f >>= g >>= h`.
 We can now rewrite the previous solution more simply: